AshutoshGunjal/SpringBoot/README.md

 - **Profiles**: Easily tailor your application's settings to different environments, whether it's development (dev), quality assurance (QA), staging (stage), pre-production (pre-prod), or production (prod).
 Simply set the `spring.profiles.active` property to the desired profile to manage configurations effortlessly.

 With Spring Boot, managing application configurations for diverse environments is straightforward and efficient.

+2. **Streamline Application Configuration**

+**Spring Boot** simplifies the process of binding external properties to Java beans, making it a valuable feature for complex applications.

+- **@ConfigurationProperties**: This annotation allows you to map external properties to a Java bean, making it easy to manage numerous configurations.
+Create a central configuration class annotated with `@ConfigurationProperties`, and define as many properties as your application requires.

+**Key Annotations**:

+- **@Component**: Annotating a class with `@Component` signals the Spring Framework to manage the class within the ApplicationContext.
+This automatic detection eliminates the need for explicit coding.
+Spring scans the application for classes annotated with `@Component`, instantiates them, and resolves their dependencies.

+- **@Autowired**: This annotation facilitates automatic dependency injection.
+When placed on a field, method, or constructor, Spring searches the application context for a bean matching the expected type.
+Spring first tries to find a matching bean by type, followed by qualifier or name.

+Spring Boot's features simplify configuration management and dependency injection, streamlining your application development.